Ronnie Fields: Player profile

 Ronnie Fields was known to be a strong scorer near the basket, but although he had improved other parts of the game over time, such as passing, court vision, and defence, he continued to struggle with outside shooting.
 His CBA career exploits include leading the league in steals several times, being the only player in the history of the CBA to lead the league in both scoring and steals in two consecutive seasons, back-to-back scoring championships, and ranking sixth all-time with over 6,000 career points.

 Fields was named to the All-CBA First Team in 2003, 2004 and 2008, and the Second Team in 2006.
 He was selected to the All-Defensive Team in 2008.

 Personal life

 While in eighth grade, he worked at the Taste of Chicago passing out pizzas for the well-known pizzeria Lou Malnati's.
-Fields now mentors and trains youth at Farragut Academy.
+Fields mentored and trained youth at Farragut Academy after his professional playing career ended.
+He also gave talks as a motivational speaker.

+As of 2023, he is the founder and coach of Ronnie Fields Elite, which organizes basketball programs for middle and high school students.
+Additionally, he is the head boys' varsity basketball coach at Chicago Hope Academy, a Christian high school in Chicago.
+Fields is also the head basketball trainer at the Life Time gym in Oak Brook, Illinois.

-Fields is the subject of the documentary, "Bounce Back: the Ronnie Fields Story."
-He lives in Westmont and has a daughter named Lisa.
-He also gives talks as a motivational speaker.
+Fields is the subject of the documentary, Bounce Back: the Ronnie Fields Story.
+He is also one of two guests on Episode 22 of KG Certified, entitled The Farragut Reunion W/ Ronnie Fields & Coach Wolf Nelson (2022), hosted by Kevin Garnett.

+He lives in Westmont, Illinois and has a daughter named Lisa.